-Before we begin about Production ready Spinnaker.
+Before we begin about Production-ready Spinnaker.
 Let us see what exactly is Spinnaker ? and why there is so much buzz about the Product Spinnaker?

 What is Spinnaker?

 Now you know why and what is Spinnaker.
-Lets see what are the best Security measures for deploying Spinnaker in Production.
+Let’s see what are the best Security measures for deploying Spinnaker in Production.

 1) Ensure Security by Limiting the Container Operations: Run Non-Root Containers.

 To deploy containerized applications, you must limit the number of allowed operations to the minimum required.
-To ensure this, launch containers with a random user different from root.
+To ensure this, launch containers with a random user different from the root.
 These are known as non-root containers.
 For Customers who are in need of this security OpsMx provide Redhat based images which are certified by Redhat and the containers are run as a non-root user. for information – https://medium.com/@dommety/spinnaker-operator-for-kubernetes-and-openshift-fa4640c4a17c

 2) Limit Access to the Cluster: Implement Role-based access control (RBAC) Policies

 Role-based access control in Spinnaker is a powerful that we have at our disposal to make sure applications and users are able to access what they need and what we grant them.
 Spinnaker is no different from any other users on your cluster, so having the ability to declare what it gets access to is a major win! in Spinnaker.
 While Implementing Spinnaker in Kubernetes, That is where Role-based access control policies come into play.
 For example, if you deploy an infrastructure application that uses kube-apiserver for self-discovery in the namespace “test”, you may only need to allow “get” and “list” operations for pod objects inside that specific namespace.
 In the past, users were granting cluster-admin privileges (i.e. privileges to perform all operations within the cluster) to applications like the Helm client Tiller.
 This practice leads to catastrophe in production.
 Don’t forget to make sure that the applications you deploy using charts have the smallest possible set of RBAC privileges.
 Spinnaker Does Supports :-

 - X.509 (OpenSSL)